optixsolutions/laravel-media/README.md

 ### Manipulate Images

-This package also provides a fluent api to manipulate images.
+This package provides a fluent api to manipulate images.
 You can specify a model to perform "conversions" when media is attached to a group.
-It uses the familiar `intervention/image` library under the hood, so images can be manipulated using all the package's provided options.
+It uses the familiar `intervention/image` library under the hood, so images can be manipulated using all of the library's provided options.

 To get started, you should first register a conversion in one of your application's service providers: